stadtosnabrueck/smart_city_demonstrators/README.md

 The demonstrators were implemented using the **Arduino platform**, which combines open-source hardware and software.
 To simplify the connection of sensors and switches, the **GROVE connector system** was utilized, though other systems can also be used.

+The City of Osnabrück created a total of three exhibits that are similar in construction.
+Therefore, only the most extensive exhibit is described here.

 ### 1. Required Hardware

 - **1x Arduino Uno REV3** (recommended version as some GROVE sensors may not work with newer versions)